softerhardware/CWKeyer/README.md

 Keyer software must be loaded into the Teensy 4 microcontroller.
 The Teensy 4 is programmed via a usb connection to a host computer.
 First, download and install the Teensy loader application for your operating system as described on [this page](https://www.pjrc.com/teensy/loader.html).
 Then start the teensy application.
 Press the programming button on the Teensy and the teensy app will change to show a picture of the board.
 Then select the ".hex" program file, select "program" and then "reboot".

-There are currently two keyer programs available, the [hasak](./firmware/hasak/hasak.TEENSY40@600.hex) and the [TeensyWinkeyEmulator](./firmware/TeensyWinkeyEmulator/TeensyWinkeyEmulator.ino.TEENSY40.hex).
-Right click one or the other, select "Save link as" and download the hex file.
-Use it to program the Teensy.
+There are currently two keyer programs available, the "hasak" and the "TeensyWinkeyEmulator".
+Click on the "firmware" link above, and click through the directories until you find the hex file you want.
+The file will appear as a table of numbers with a "Raw" button on the upper right side.
+Right click the Raw button and select "Save link as".
+Make sure the file name ends in ".hex".
+Save the hex file and use it to program the Teensy.

 ## Ctrlr